Register here to attend

 Organised by

-The GHC's International Geneva Global Health Platform, the Geneva Graduate Institute's Centre on Conflict, Development and Peacebuilding, and the Geneva Health Forum.
+The Global Health Centre's International Geneva Global Health Platform, and the Geneva Graduate Institute's Centre on Conflict, Development and Peacebuilding.